mattermost/docs/source/help/settings/account-settings.rst

 Channel sorting
 ^^^^^^^^^^^^^^^^^^
-Channels can be sorted within their sidebar sections alphabetically (default) or by most recent post.
+Channels can be sorted within their sidebar sections alphabetically (default) or by most recent message.

 Unreads grouped separately
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^